-If you have a direct conflict with an exam, you must contact Professor Jones at least 1 week in advance of the scheduled exam time.
+All conflicts with exams, including requesting an alternative proctoring option, must be directed to Professor Jones at least 1 week in advance of the scheduled exam time.
 Requests received after this may not be honored or may receive a grade deduction.

 The format of all exams may include multiple choice, fill-in-the blank, and short answer questions.
-To receive full credit, you must show appropriate work on the short answer questions including formulas and graphing calculator functions with inputs.
+To receive full credit on the short answer questions, you must show appropriate work including formulas and graphing calculator functions with inputs.